 Component invocation succeeded.

-Again, I catch this error while I was trying to test my custom functoid inside Visual Studio.
+Again, I caught this error while I was trying to test my custom functoid inside Visual Studio.

 The Custom Functoid was invoking the following code: